iTwin/iTwinUI/.changeset/hungry-coats-own.md

 '@itwin/itwinui-react': minor
 ---

-Fixed scroll on touch devices for virtualized `Tree` and `ComboBox`.
-Consequently, the overflowing `<div>` inside the shadow root is now in the light DOM.
+Fixed scroll on touch devices for virtualized `Tree` and `ComboBox` by adding an extra `div` around the shadow DOM and the scroll container, similar to `Table`.